thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 ## The Key Question - How Is Relationship with God Determined?

-Most of the world's religions, whether it's Hinduism, Islam, or Buddhism, offer a system of merit-based salvation.
-This means that a person must live a life of good deeds to *earn* their way to God, heaven, nirvana, or some other form of ultimate peace.
+Most of the world's religions, whether it's Hinduism, Islam or Buddhism, offer a system of merit-based salvation.
+This means that a person must live a life of good deeds to *earn* their way to God, heaven, nirvana or some other form of ultimate peace.
 In these systems, when you die, there is an ultimate judgment where your good works are weighed against your bad works;
 i.e. you are accepted at the *end*, if the good outweighs the bad.
 The question is - how can anyone be sure they have done enough good to pass the judgment and